 Q. Does Atlas have a Heroku add-on?

 Not at this time.
-However, MongoDB will be working to build an integration between MongoDB Atlas and Heroku.
+However, MongoDB plans to build an integration between MongoDB Atlas and Heroku.
 You will be able to continue to use mLab via its add-on at Heroku until the new integration is available.

 - Ensure that your Heroku app is hosted in the same AWS region as your database.
 For convenience our docs at Heroku include a mapping of Heroku’s region names to AWS regions.